A Simple Guide to Contingent Offer of Employment

 The important dates would be:

-• the date of verification of the contingencies
+• Date of verification of the contingencies

 It is best practice to tabulate them in the offer letter.
 Tabulation highlights the dates and ensures that the candidate remembers them.